 To check for engine oil leaks, keep a close eye on your oil dipstick.
 Be sure sure to check when the engine is cool, preferably after the engine has been sitting overnight.
 If you see the level dropping over time, that’s a good indication that you’re losing oil.
 You can also see if blue smoke is coming from the tailpipe while driving or if you smell burning oil.
 This indicates that oil might be leaking into the engine or onto hot components of the engine, respectively.

 You can also look for the classic oil stains under the engine compartment, especially if it’s been sitting overnight.
-An easy way to spot stains is to put newspaper or tin foil under your car overnight, and see if there are any stains on it in the morning.
-Brown liquid usually indicates and engine oil leak, red is usually transmission fluid, and green or orange is typically coolant.
+An easy way to spot stains is to put newspaper or tin foil under your car overnight and see if there are any stains on it in the morning.
+Brown liquid usually indicates an engine oil leak, red is usually transmission fluid, and green or orange is typically coolant.
 For more information on diagnosing leaks, check out last week’s article.

 Problems with your oil system can require expensive repairs, but getting them serviced right away will save you money in the long run.
 Leaks can prematurely degrade rubber hoses or seals but, worst of all, oil leaks are a fire risk in your own engine compartment which can result in engine failure.